Everest Base Camp Trek 18 Days

-Half day sightseeing around UNESCO Bhaktapur /Kathmandu where your guide will escort you on a tour of Buddhist and Hindu temples and shrines reflecting ancient local traditions.
-There is time to explore the city’s many places of interest on your own or take a rest while trekking permits are finalised.
-In the evening sample a delicious traditional Nepali dinner.
-Overnight in Kathmandu.
+Half-day tour of UNESCO heritage sites in and around Bhaktapur and Kathmandu, including Buddhist and Hindu temples and shrines that reflect ancient local tradition.
+There is time to explore the city’s many places of interest on your own or take a rest while trekking permits are finalized.
+In the evening, taste a delicious traditional Nepali dinner.
+Overnight in Kathmandu

 Kathmandu to Phakding (2610m)

-Early morning you will be picked up by your guide to go to the Kathmandu airport, from where we will take the airplane to Lukla, which will take us about 30 minutes of flight time.
-At Lukla we will be meet our porters and will head north from the airstrip to Chablung (2700m).
+Early in the morning, you will be picked up by your guide to go to the Kathmandu airport, from where we will take the airplane to Lukla, which will take us about 30 minutes of flight time.
+At Lukla we will meet our porters and will head north from the airstrip to Chablung (2,700 m).
 Here we will cross the Tharo Kosi river on a local-style suspension bridge.
-Just past the bridge we can see the peak of Kusum Kangru (6367m), which is the most difficult of the so-called “trekking peaks”.
-Beyond the Tharo Kosi the trail climbs a bit towards Ghat (2590m), we will cross a ridge marked with painted mani stones and climb to Phakding where we will stay overnight (3 hrs).
+Just past the bridge, we can see the peak of Kusum Kangru (6,367 m), which is the most difficult of the so-called “trekking peaks."
+Beyond the Tharo Kosi, the trail climbs a bit towards Ghat (2,590 m), where we will cross a ridge marked with painted mani stones and climb to Phakding, where we will stay overnight (3 hrs).